interactive

 Through these controls you can,

-• Center the display.
+• Align: center the display.

-💡 Before talking about Tabs, here’s a useful tip: you can conveniently switch between tabs using your keypad.
+šŸ’” Before talking about Tabs, here’s a useful tip: you can conveniently switch between tabs using your keypad.
 For instance, pressing 1 will navigate you to the Main tab, 2 to the Options tab, and so forth.

 For more tips you can check out the Tips + Tricks section at the end of this page.